crc-org/machine-driver-libvirt/README.md

 # docker-machine-libvirt
 Libvirt driver for docker-machine

-This driver is used by CodeReady Containers to orchestrate virtual machines on Linux through libvirt.
+This driver is used by CRC to orchestrate virtual machines on Linux through libvirt.